Year at a Glance for

 - Applications:

-- Be sure to have a back-up plan if you do not get into the institution that you applied to attend.
-See a counsellor to talk about your options
+- Be sure to have a back-up plan if you do not get into the institution(s) you applied to attend.
+See a counsellor or our career advisor to talk about your options

 - Distance Education: If you are completing a course on-line or at another location, be sure that you check the completion date requirements of the post-secondary you have applied to attend.
-For example, UBC requires that the course is 100% finished with the mark reported to the Ministry of Education by February 1 for that mark to be used in your competitive admission average.
+For example, UBC generally requires the course is 100% finished with the mark reported to the Ministry of Education by February 1 for that mark to be used in your competitive admission average.

 - Post-Secondary Plans: Recheck that you have all the requirements for the program(s) you are considering